Mike-Medvedev/simple-dev-server/README.md

-raw Node webapp without build tools
+building a web app with no dependencies.

+raw node tcp server

+vanills js

+no build toold